It’s a simple question you’d expect to be asked but you probably wouldn’t answer it with an in-depth analysis of your business.

 Ideally get a .com address to assist the perception of an international brand, but if the .com is gone, don't panic, you can get a range of .me, .co, .team etc and it’s not as vital to be a .com as it use to be (content is king!).

 This is why it’s so important to check domain availability when you create a brand name (you can read more about choosing a brand name in this article).

-If you are unsure about how domain names work, you can check out the governments business website for help
+If you are unsure about how domain names work and how to set up your online presence, you can check out the Australian governments business website for help